Navigation skipped

 • Turn it into a statement credit on your cash back card

-Some credit cards offer you an annual credit if you earn a certain amount by a specific date, while others don’t – this depends on the lender that your credit card is with.
-So, if don’t need need to wait by a certain date or reach a minimum amount, you can tap into your cash back whenever you want it.
-You can access it by withdrawing the cash back as a lump sum, or you set up recurring payments that will automatically move your cash into your chosen account once it accumulates to a certain amount.
+As long as you don’t need to wait for a certain date or reach a minimum amount, you can tap into your cash back whenever you want it.
+You can access it by withdrawing the cash back as a lump sum, or you can set up recurring payments that will automatically move your cash into your chosen account once it accumulates to a certain amount.

 What’s the difference between cash back and other rewards programs?